-- (1) Faculty engage in service activities when they make their academic or professional expertise available to others in the university, the profession, the local community, or beyond the local community.
-Service is the application of knowledge in one's particular discipline or field of study; service is the application of general academic expertise that results from experience as a university educator, as when one participates in faculty governance within the university or when service activities outside the university are linked to one's general academic expertise.
-Service may also include the development of knowledge, insight, or new intellectual understanding that results from applying one's particular academic expertise in service activities.
-Proficiency is based on what is typically expected at our benchmark institutions and is further defined by the College's University's mission statements.
-Because service contributions and impact are often difficult to measure, units should encourage faculty to describe and document their contributions in service for merit and promotion considerations. - (2) Evidence of Effectiveness in Service - (a) Testimony of People or Organizations Benefiting from Service: Letters from the beneficiaries of the candidate's service activities provide strong evidence of effectiveness. - (b) Testimony of Colleagues: Letters should be solicited from colleagues, within the University and/or the candidate's profession, who collaborated in service projects or who were otherwise in a position to judge the effectiveness of a candidate's service activities.
+(1) Faculty members are expected to work collaboratively with students, colleagues, practitioners, and other persons within and outside the University in their service activities.
+Proficiency is based on what is typically expected at our benchmark institutions and is further defined by the College's and University's mission statements.
+Because service contributions and impact are often difficult to measure, units should encourage faculty members to describe and document their contributions in service for merit and promotion considerations.

+(2) Evidence of Effectiveness in Service

+- (a) Testimony of People or Organizations Benefiting from Service: Letters from the beneficiaries of the candidate's service activities provide strong evidence of effectiveness. - (b) Testimony of Colleagues: Letters should be solicited from colleagues, within the University and/or the candidate's profession, who collaborated in service projects or who were otherwise in a position to judge the effectiveness of a candidate's service activities.
 Examples of such colleagues are committee chairs, project directors, and other significant participants.
 Such testimony should assess the extent of the candidate's participation and the leadership exhibited in service activities. - (c) Additional Evidence: Candidates may submit any additional evidence that speaks to the effectiveness of their service activities (e.g., any products resulting from service activities along with evidence regarding the nature of the candidate's contribution, or awards or other kinds of recognition related to effectiveness).
-Candidates should submit any written materials relating to service that provide evidence of its scholarly basis.

-- (d) Service Related Grants: Candidates may submit information about funding that has been received to support scholarly service.
+Candidates should submit any written materials relating to service that provide evidence of its scholarly basis. - (d) Service Related Grants: Candidates may submit information about funding that has been received to support scholarly service.
 The candidate should clearly indicate what role they played in the submission and/or administration of the grant. - (e) Self-assessment: Candidates must submit a written self-assessment of the effectiveness of their service activities. - (f) Judgments of proficiency of service will be based upon review of all the evidence presented as well as other evidence as provided for in this document.